LJM (company): LJM2

 In what was essentially the second version of the same idea, Fastow proposed in October 1999 to Enron's finance Board the creation of LJM2 Co-Investment L.P.
 Once again, Fastow would act as general director of a much larger private equity fund that would be funded with $200 million of institutional funds.
-Again, the question of how Fastow's dual role as Enron's CFO and LJM2's general director was not seen as a conflict of interest was easily laid aside by the board of directors.
+Again, Fastow's dual roles as Enron's CFO and LJM2's general director were not seen as a conflict of interest by the board of directors and were easily laid aside.

 Illustrative transactions with LJM

 Rhythms NetConnections

 In March 1998, Enron invested $10 million for 5.4 million shares of Rhythms NetConnections, a then private broadband provider.
 After Rhythm went public, shares skyrocketed and Enron found itself with $300 million worth of Rhythm stock in May 1999.
 However, a lock-up agreement forced Enron to hold its shares for six months after the IPO.
 Owing to Enron's mark-to-market policy, Skilling's worries about Rhythm's volatility led to LJM1 carrying forth a convoluted transaction.

 First, Enron transferred with severe locking restrictions 3.4 million shares of Enron stock worth $276 million at the time to LJM1 at a reduced price of $168 million.
 Then, LJM1 capitalized one of its subsidiaries, LJM Swap-Sub, with $80 million of its restricted shares and $3.75 million in cash.
 Finally, Swap-Sub placed a put option on 5.4 million shares of Rhythms stock owned by Enron.
 Under the option, Enron could require Swap-Sub to purchase the shares in June 2004 at $56 a share.
 Hence, Enron's stock price was now tied to Rhythms' stock price.
 If Enron's stock did well and Rhythms' sank, then Swap-Sub could reimburse Enron using its Enron shares and provide Enron a profit.
 More importantly, the deal allowed Enron to use this "trapped" value of the Rhythm put option to bolster its income statement and keep its stock price inflated.

 However, unlike a true economic hedge that uses the equity of a direct competitor (in this case a direct competitor of Rhythms NetConnections), this "hedge" would fail disastrously if both Enron stock and Rhythms stock dropped.
 Despite this concern and the obvious conflict of interest involved in having Fastow run it, the accounting firm Arthur Andersen approved it.

-In April 2000, owing to the decreasing value of Rhythms stock and a calculated 68% chance that the hedge would default, Enron unwound the transaction.
-As per agreement, Swap-Sub took from Enron its $207 million in Rhythms stock, but instead returned unrestricted Enron stock supposedly valued at $234 million.
+In April 2000, owing to the decreasing value of Rhythms' stock and a calculated 68% chance that the hedge would default, Enron unwound the transaction.
+As per the agreement, Swap-Sub took from Enron its $207 million in Rhythms stock, but instead returned unrestricted Enron stock supposedly valued at $234 million.
 The Enron shares were, however, still under contractual restrictions and should have been devalued to around $161 million.
 Thus, Enron posted a slight profit instead of a true $70 million loss.